 Vaughn, Charlotte, Tyler Kendall & Kaylynn Gunter

-This list is based on CrossRef data as of 10 november 2020.
+This list is based on CrossRef data as of 23 september 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.